Recreational activities abound on these rare coastal dune lakes

 Public access points on Walton County’s coastal dune lakes

 Morris Lake and Campbell Lake: These two lakes along with an unnamed lake are located within Topsail Hill Preserve State Park.
-The park currently does not permit any kayaks, canoes or boats on Morris Lake.
-The park offers rentals of canoes and kayaks for Campbell Lake.
+The park currently does not permit any private vessels on Morris Lake, however offers canoe, kayak and stand up paddle board rentals on Campbell Lake.
 Rentals are $35/ 1/2 day and $55/ full day.
+Hiking, fishing, bird watching. ::MAP::

 Stallworth Lake: No public access.